Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 11/14
+1. Topological Sort algorithm is beautiful.

 ## 11/13
 1. The algorithm for finding the median of two sorted arrays is quite beautiful, if I could figure out how to do it with code.